zakirullin/cognitive-load/README.md

 > A module should be responsible to one, and only one, user or stackeholder.

+Even now, this interpretation can do more harm than good, and it's always better to look back at the cognitive load it all creates.

 ## Too many shallow microservices
 We can apply the above scale-agnostic principle to microservices architecture as well.
 Too many shallow microservices won't do any good - the industry is heading towards somewhat "macroservices", i.e., services that aren't that shallow.
 One of the worst and hardest to fix phenomena is so-called distributed monolith, which is often the result of this overly granular shallow separation.